dhernand117/react-contact-list/README.md

 # -PURPOSE
 The main objective for this contact list will be a way to create a server-less CRUD application that stores Contacts using REACT-REDUX-ROUTER as the main libraries for the project.
 Also added a meme generator that will make API-fetch calls to generate random memes for fun!
--TARGET AUDIENCE
+#-TARGET AUDIENCE
-This application will be of use to anyone who wants to have a way to store in a memory only app to see how a CRUD application works locally and create sick memes while doing so :happy
+This application will be of use to anyone who wants to have a way to store in a memory only app to see how a CRUD application works locally and create sick memes while doing so
 # -PROJECT LINK ON HEROKU
 https://finalmod2react-contact-list.herokuapp.com/